 Some common terms you might hear as part of your dissolution, custody, or support case

 A written statement that counts as testimony because it sworn to in front of a notary public or court clerk.
-In many circumstances a sworn declaration made without notarization is sufficient for court filings.
+A declaration, which means a declaration made under penalty of perjury without the requirement of being sworn to in front of a witness is sufficient for virtually all filings.